DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

    If you need help with CloudFormation stacks, see [the CloudFormation documenation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html).

 5. Assing the "**KMSWorkshop-InstanceInitRole**" to the instance you have launched.
+We will ensure that the AWS CLI on the instance has enough permissions to run AWS KMS operations.

 If you need help with the operation, navigate to the EC2 service in the AWS console and take a look into picture below to locate the role attachment option.
 Optionally, use the following [AWS Security Blog article](https://aws.amazon.com/blogs/security/easily-replace-or-attach-an-iam-role-to-an-existing-ec2-instance-by-using-the-ec2-console/).

 ![alt text](/res/S0F0.png)